RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

     - Section 20-Taxes
     - United Nations Convention on Jurisdictional Immunities of States and the property (2004) (not yet in force)
   - Heads of State, heads of government and foreign ministers
-    - Immunity ratione personae def = “a wide personal immunity extending to the totality of the person’s act, whether official or private”
+    - Immunity ratione personae def = "a wide personal immunity extending to the totality of the person's act, whether official or private"
-    - Immunity ratione materiae def = “applies not to the officials and representatives of a State but to the acts performed in their official or representative capacity ”
+    - Immunity ratione materiae def = "applies not to the officials and representatives of a State but to the acts performed in their official or representative capacity "
     - Immunity of Head of State/ former Head of State
       - R v Bow Street Metropolitan Magistrate Ex P Pinochet [2000] 1 A.C.
 147
         - In summary court held a former head of state has limited functional immunity (ratione materiae)- torture is not a state function therefore no immunity